-We can’t guarantee a sighting of your favourite, but we’ve provided some tips below on where they’re most likely to be found - or stop by Huia Lodge Information Center and we’ll point you in the right direction.
+We can’t guarantee a sighting of your favourite, but we’ve provided some tips below on where they’re most likely to be found.
+Alternatively, stop by the Huia Lodge Discovery Hub and we’ll point you in the right direction.

 See the map below to find common places for some of our birds.